Quick Overview:

 Setup 802.1x authentication via your Canary Console

-Login to your Canary Console
+Step 1: Login to your Canary Console

-Click "Deploy new configuration".
+Step 4: Click "Deploy new configuration"

 Setup 802.1x authentication via your Canary Config mode